All Episodes

 That is unbelievable.

-Do you want to waste the time on the you feel like answering?
+Do you want to waste the time?

-I I don't mind answering.
+I don't mind answering.

-I mean, I can't believe you're asking a question on Epstein at a time like this where we're having some of the greatest success and and also tragedy with what happened in Texas.
+I mean, I can't believe you're asking a question on Epstein at a time like this where we're having some of the greatest success and also tragedy with what happened in Texas.

-It just seems uh like a desecration.
+It just seems like a desecration.

 He kind of has a point there.

-Uh it's like we're in the middle of uh the flooding, the this, that would you ask him about P. Diddy and the trial.
+It's like in the middle of the flooding, this, what you asked about P. Diddy and the trial, it makes no sense at all.

-Uh Epstein, first of all, I guarantee you there's no client list.
+Epstein, first of all, I guarantee you there's no client list.

-Uh a guy I I there were a lot of Epsteins, most of them very nice, legitimate guys.
+A guy, there were a lot of Epsteins, most of them very nice, legitimate guys.

 And if you needed anything, they could get it for you.